horus-scheduler/.github/profile/README.md

 ---

-Horus has two main components: the Data Plane Scheduler and the Control Plane.
+Horus has two main components: Data Plane Scheduler and Control Plane.

 ### [Horus Data Plane: P4 Implementation](https://github.com/horus-scheduler/horus-p4)
 In Horus, network switches run the task scheduler.
 The schedulers are implemented in P4.
 This repository describes the P4 implementation and how to build and run the in-network schedulers.